Casio fx-991MS Tips and Tricks

 l33tsp34k

-The calculator contains a palette of symbols, which can be used to spell out words and phrases.
-The complete (Latin) alphabet cannot be spelled out, though.
+The calculator contains a palette of symbols, which can be used to spell out words and phrases in l33tsp34k.
+The complete (Latin) alphabet cannot be spelled out, but this can make the exercise more fun.

 Letter Character Meaning Key sequence